This post may contain affiliate links. Please read our disclosure policy.

 This is a fun riff on my red chicken enchiladas recipe.
 It’s got all the basic enchilada ingredients, plus a little more veggies to make it a full meal.

 - Enchilada sauce: You can use 2 10-ounce cans of red enchilada sauce or you can make your own (which I highly recommend).
-The flavor of homemade enchilada sauce is 10 million times better than any store-bought version I’ve ever tried!
-Here are two homemade options – Easy Enchilada Sauce made from chili powder or Authentic Red Enchilada Sauce made from whole dried chiles.
+The flavor of this easy enchilada sauce is 10 million times better than any store-bought version I’ve ever tried!
+You could also try my homemade authentic enchilada sauce that’s made with whole dried chiles just like my Mom makes!

 - Masa harina: This is the secret ingredient that gives the soup that distinct corn tortilla flavor that everyone loves!
 You can typically find this near the other flours in the grocery store or in the Hispanic foods aisle.
-Learn more about masa harina here.
+Here’s my favorite masa harina.

-- The secret ingredient: Cream cheese!
-Just a little bit (about 4 ounces) makes this soup creamy and irresistible.
+- Cream cheese: Just a little bit (about 4 ounces) makes this soup creamy and irresistible.

-The first thing you’ll need to do is saute some onions, jalapenos and garlic in a large pot or Dutch oven until the onions become translucent.
+Cook some onions, jalapeños, and garlic in a large pot or Dutch oven until the onions become translucent.

-Next, add in the masa harina and cook it for about 1 minute to get rid of that raw masa flavor.
+Thicken: Add in the masa harina and cook it for about 1 minute to get rid of that raw masa flavor.
+This will add lots of toasty flavor as well as help thicken the soup.

-Then, add in the shredded chicken, enchilada sauce, chicken broth, all the canned good and a touch of salt.
+Add remaining ingredients: Stir in the shredded chicken, enchilada sauce, chicken broth, all the canned goods, and a touch of salt.
 Stir everything together to get rid of any lumps of masa that may be at the bottom of the pot.

 Cook everything for about 10 minutes or until the soup begins to simmer.